jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 file where the component will reside.
 It's time to implement the client-side JavaScript.

-### Step 3: Implement the custom client-side JavaScript component [implementTheCustomClientSideJavaScript]
+### Step 3: Implement the custom client-side JavaScript component

 The FreeMarker files have been modified to include a reference to a file called rule-config-action-custom.js.
 By convention, I include